tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 ----------------
 Initial State integration.
-Sign in to initialstate.com and get your api key. update bluemix-settings.json and add following line context.global.InitialStateKey="<your initial state api key>" to the  functionGlobalContext section update winkCore flow from github. your activity should flow to initial State website
+Sign in to initialstate.com and get your api key. update bluemix-settings.json and add following line: context.global.InitialStateKey="your initial state api key" to the  functionGlobalContext section update winkCore flow from github. your activity should flow to initial State website